dryutsun/project-2-pitches/readme.md

 ## MVP:
 - [ ]  I would like to have my models and route stubs created.
 Forms should display the correct information.
 - [ ]  I would like the map to display the "event" on the map.
+This events should have popup modals and be represented by a certain icon.
 - [ ]  I would like some rudimentary time-related slider / timeline functionality.
 - [ ]  Ideally, I would like for the user to be able to click on the screen and get lat-lon data for data entry.
 This should be put into the form.